-Several spectroscopic measurement techniques are proving to be very effective and versatile for
+Several spectroscopic measurement techniques are proving to be very effective and versatile for environmental applications.

 Ecosystems around the world face growing threats from industrialization, growing populations, and increasing urbanization.
 Not surprisingly, researchers, scientists, and governments are investigating tools for monitoring and preventing these environmental hazards.
 As all sorts of industries advance in the global marketplace, the need for ecological monitoring technology advances as well.
 Several spectroscopic measurement techniques are proving to be very effective and versatile for environmental applications.